Where are you from?

 I saw a photo of yours on Instagram that I’d like to purchase.
 How can I do that?

 I would be honored to have a piece of my collection in your home!
 Please visit the Falling Off Bicycles website and/or the Falling Off Bicycles etsy shop for purchases.
-Image content is not necessarily identical on the sites, but I’m happy to accommodate where possible.
+Image content is not necessarily identical on the sites, but most images posted on Instagram are indeed available for sale.

 Where did you come up with the name Falling Off Bicycles?

 I like whimsical things.
 Amsterdam has a reputation that has softened thanks to social media but not that long ago was all about sex and drugs.
 It was such a special surprise (at first) for me when I would walk or ride around the City and find a charming scene of a leaning bike in front of a beautiful 17th Century building.
 I came to love everything about the “bike lifestyle” and embraced it fully.
 (There was something terribly romantic about going on a date with my man ‘op de fiets’!)

 Eventually I found that most of my photos were either of bicycles or had bicycles in them.
 I clearly had a thing for bicycles.
 After deciding to share my photos via a homemade website, I made a list at one of my favorite cafés in Amsterdam, Villa Zeezicht, of possible names for the site.
 Among them was Falling Off Bicycles.
 At first I thought it was silly.
 Then I realized how it encapsulates so much of what I love about bicycles: forward movement, balance, fresh air, close interaction with others, and the pure childlike joy we feel when we ride.
 The name also serves as a beautiful metaphor for life: When you fall off, you must get back on.
 The whole idea is explained beautifully in a book I found since naming the brand, Einstein & the Art of Mindful Cycling.

 Do you travel alone?